-Rate

 Buildings 10 - 40 years

 Vehicles 4 - 7 years

 Furniture and equipment 5 years

 Capital improvements 2 -10 years

-The residual value, useful life and depreciation method applied to each class of assets are reassessed at each reporting date.
+The residual value, useful life and depreciation method applied to each class of assets are reassessed at each reporting date with the effect of any changes in estimates accounted for on a prospective basis.

-Gains or losses on the disposal of property, plant and equipment are determined as the difference between the net disposal proceeds and the carrying amount of the asset, and recognized in net income as other operating income or other operating costs, respectively.
+Gains or losses on the disposal of property, plant and equipment are determined as the difference between the net disposal proceeds and the carrying amount of the asset, and recognized in net income as other income or operating expenses, respectively.